flaviobaccarini/text_analysis/README.md

     │   random_name_disaster_tweet.csv

 ```
-The `spam` dataset presents only one single file: all the data are inside `the_file_name_could_be_everything.csv`.
+The `spam` dataset presents only one single file: all the data are in `the_file_name_could_be_everything.csv`. \
-The `covid` dataset presents three different csv files: `train_covid_tweet.csv` corresponds to the train data, `val_covid_tweet.csv` corresponds to the validation data and `test_covid_tweet.csv` corresponds to the test data.
+The `covid` dataset presents three different csv files: `train_covid_tweet.csv` corresponds to the train data, `val_covid_tweet.csv` corresponds to the validation data and `test_covid_tweet.csv` corresponds to the test data. \
 The `disaster` dataset presents two differnt csv files: `train_disaster_tweet.csv` corresponds to the train data, while `random_name_disaster_tweet.csv` (no request on this file name) will be assumed to correspod to the test data.

 ## Tutorials
-In the [tutorials](https://github.com/flaviobaccarini/text_analysis/tree/main/tutorials) the user can find two tutorials about the text analysis with this library.
+In the [tutorials](https://github.com/flaviobaccarini/text_analysis/tree/main/tutorials) the user can find two tutorials about text analysis with this library.
 In one tutorial the train and test of a logistic regressor on spam dataset is shown (see [tutorial logistic regressor](https://github.com/flaviobaccarini/text_analysis/blob/main/tutorials/Tutorial%20Spam%20Logistic%20Regressor.ipynb)), instead in the other tutorial the train and test of a Bidirectional LSTM on covid dataset is presented (see [tutorial bidirectional LSTM](https://github.com/flaviobaccarini/text_analysis/blob/main/tutorials/Tutorial%20Covid%20Bidirectional%20LSTM.ipynb)).